gfranzini/tracer-manual/configuration/step-1-preprocessing.md

 * If the value of `boolRemoveDiachritics` \(sic!\) is set to `true`, TRACER will remove all diacritics from your text \(assuming you're working with languages that have diacritics, such as Ancient Greek\).
 * If the value of `boolMakeAllLowerCase` is set to `true`, TRACER will transform all uppercase letters in your text to lowercase.

 ## **Word-level preprocessing**

-This is the default preprocessing technique and it is used to read sequences of words.
+Word-level preprocessing is the default preprocessing technique and it is used to process words.
 The word-level preprocessing section of `tracer_config.xml` contains the following properties, which you can activate or deactivate depending on the type of detection you need to run:

 ![](/assets/word_level_prep.png)